Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Results

 \subsection{The sword of Damocles: Curse and blessing of approximations}

-Approximations are often needed and can be useful to enable the treatment or computation of a specific property at a certain theory level.
-However, each approximation needs to be investigated before usage to explore the limits of its predictive power.
+Approximations are often needed and can be useful to enable the treatment or computation of a specific property at a certain level of theory.
+However, each approximation needs to be carefully investigated regarding the limits of its predictive power.